 Enable Logs-to-Metrics rule creation by non-admin users

 By default, only Sumo admins can create Logs-to-Metrics rules.
 To enable this feature for other users you can create a role with the Manage Logs-to-Metrics capability, or add the capability to an existing role.
-See Create a New Role or Edit a Role.
+See Create and Manage Roles.

 Create a Logs-to-Metrics rule